keptn/lifecycle-toolkit/docs/content/en/docs/crd-ref/metrics/v1beta1/_index.md

-KeptnMetricList contains a list of KeptnMetric
+KeptnMetricList contains a list of KeptnMetric resources